CoreyYuile/Mobile-Game-Development/README.md

 #### Accelerometer

+The accelerometer of a mobile device are utilised for two different features within this game:
+* AutoHarvest - Shake to automatically harvest all plots that have fully grown crops
+* AutoPlant - Shake to automatically plant a seed in all empty plots.
+The type of crop is determined by what crop is currently selected on the UI.

+Toggling between these features is controlled by tapping anywhere on this part of the screen:

+The accelerometer is supported within Unity Remote.

 ### Frameworks

 This section explains the code and logic behind features that would be considered as a usage of "frameworks" in CMP6187's Assignment Brief.